hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 ##### 2.3.
 Slice of pi <a id="sec-2-3" name="sec-2-3"></a>

-I'll do one more example, unrelated to the MVT, but returning to inverse sine and its derivative.
+I'll do one more example, unrelated to the MVT, but returning to inverse trig derivatives.
-This requires a little more symbolic facility from students, but the payoff is a beautiful infinite series identity.
+This requires a little more symbolic facility from students, but the payoff is a gorgeous (and useful) infinite series identity.
-I think infinite series are one of the great propaganda tools for calculus, and deserve a greater place in the high school syllabus.
+Infinite series are one of the great propaganda tools for calculus, and deserve a greater place in the high school syllabus.
 When I first encountered them, I was astounded: they were beautiful but otherworldly, like a glittering chunk of meteorite found in the middle